ameliat-h/big-data-spring2018/week-08/08_intro-to-d3.md

 	</svg>
 	<script>
 		var ratData = [ 40, 90, 30, 60 ];
+		// make sure to add a semicolon to mark that this statement is over, and we're moving on (javascript is semicolon deliminated)

+// the below selects all rectangles in our page
 		d3.selectAll( "rect" )
+		// binds ratData to rectangles
 			.data( ratData )
-			.attr( "height", function(d){
+			//this sets height based on value of array at iterator position .attr( "height", function(d){
 				return d;
 			});